The Temptations (1981 album)

 The Temptations is a studio album by American R&B group the Temptations, released via Motown's subsidiary label, Gordy Records on August 7, 1981.
 The album is the group's third album upon their return to Gordy Records after their brief stint at Atlantic Records.

 Background

 The album is the result of the Temptations' collaboration with the critically acclaimed record producer Thom Bell, whom they had met eight years prior.
-The album features two original members of the group, Otis Williams and Melvin Franklin, recurring member Dennis Edwards, and more recent members Richard Street and Glenn Leonard.
+The album features two original members of the group, Otis Williams and Melvin Franklin, recurring member Dennis Edwards, with then-recent members Richard Street and Glenn Leonard.

 Reception

-The album leans more toward pop, which alienated them from their R&B audience.

-According to Craig Lytle of AllMusic, the reason why the album wasn't a huge success was that it wasn't marketed to a crossover audience.
+The album leans toward pop, which alienated them from their R&B audience.
+According to Craig Lytle of AllMusic, the reason why the album wasn't a huge success is that it wasn't marketed to a crossover audience.